 - Explicit modelling of the outer downcomer channel and bypasses is important for best-estimate results.
 Similarly, structural masses in the RPV are important particularly for the reflooding phase. - The entrainment and de-entrainment models appear not optimally suited for the complex phenomenology in the LOFT reactor.
-There are significant differences between 5- and 6-equation model, which require further analyses. - More realistic predictions will require a resolution of asymmetric flow during blowdown and therefore at least four azimuthal downcomer and core channels. - The quench front model appears reluctant to finally quench the core during reflooding despite comparatively high liquid fractions in the core, which will require further analyses.

-For best-estimate prediction of quench front progression, a finer nodalisation of TFOs is more effective than more HCVs per CV.
+There are significant differences between 5- and 6-equation model, which require further analyses. - More realistic predictions will require a resolution of asymmetric flow during blowdown.
+The current four channel version does not achieve this, yet. - The quench front model appears reluctant to finally quench the core during reflooding despite comparatively high liquid fractions in the core, which will require further analyses. - For best-estimate prediction of quench front progression, a finer nodalisation of TFOs is more effective than more HCVs per CV.
 Unsurprisingly, there is a strong impact, if the quench front has to move across CV boundaries.

 With regard to the 5-equation model, the validation was only partially successful.
-The predicted temperatures in the core deviate strongly, so that caution should be used if this option is applied to the core of a reactor with a multi-channel nodalisation for a fast blowdown scenario (LB-LOCA).
+The predicted temperatures in the core deviate strongly, so that caution should be used if this option is applied to the core of a reactor with a multi-channel nodalisation for a fast blow-down scenario (LB-LOCA).